EPCs will only become credible if model outputs are compared with real-world performance in a transparent and repeatable way.

 The result is a stable output-based HTC metric intended to align more closely with measured in-use HTC.

-Today, H3 relies on a patched Rust HEM engine.
-The intent is not to maintain a permanent fork, but to upstream the minimal required changes for H3 over time.
+Today, H3 runs against a dedicated environment with a minimally patched Rust HEM engine (a faster version of HEM used for Energy Calculations as a Service, MHCLG's building regulations API).
+The intent is not to maintain a permanent fork, but to upstream the small changes H3 needs over time.

 Calibrating models with measurement